TritonDataCenter/smartos-live/src/img/README.md

 `imgadm` is a tool for managing images on a local headnode or compute node.
 It can import and destroy local images, present information about how they're being used.
 To find and install new images, imgadm speaks to a server implementing the IMGAPI.
-The default and canonical IMGAPI server is the Joyent Images repository at <https://images.smartos.org>.
+The default and canonical IMGAPI server is the SmartOS Images repository at <https://images.smartos.org>.

-# Test Suite
+## Test Suite

     /usr/img/test/runtests

 This can only be run in the global zone (GZ).

-# Development
+## Development

 The src/img tree has no binary components, so you can get away with faster edit/test cycle than having to do a full smartos platform